Frequently Asked Questions

 When should I pay for the services?

-You may pay daily or pay Friday for the previous weeks days.
-We accept Mastercard, Visa, cash, and check.
-Please do not carry over a balance to the next week.
+Payment is due at pickup.
+We accept MasterCard, Visa, cash, and check – please do not carry over a balance to the next week.

 Why is my dog so thirsty after attending dog daycare?